 - Preheat oven to 300º.

-- Cook the butter in saucepan on medium-low until the butter is a golden color.
+- Cook the butter in a saucepan on medium-low until the butter is a golden color.

-- Remove from the heat and let cool about 5 minutes.
+- Remove from the heat and let cool for about 5 minutes.

 - Pour the powdered sugar into a large bowl and add the butter.
-With a hand mixer on low mix until it’s combined and the sugar is dissolved.
+With a hand mixer on low speed, mix until it’s combined and the sugar is dissolved.
 Mix in the vanilla and almond extract (if using).

 - Turn off the mixer and add the flour a little at a time stirring till it forms a ball.

-- Form balls of dough and press an almond in the top if desired on parchment lined surface.
+- Form balls of dough and press an almond in the top if desired on a parchment-lined surface.

 - Bake 13-15 minutes on parchment-lined baking sheets, they shouldn't brown.